zswgzx/radc/README.md

-# radc
-Applications for Rush Alzheimer's Disease Center Neuroimaging core.
+# Applications for Rush Alzheimer's Disease Center Neuroimaging core.
 The following is for Azure Devops, but also works for git CLI

-#**Create/clone repository, create/edit file, commit/push/pull**
+## Create/clone repository, create/edit file, commit/push/pull

 *It is recommend to open this README in another tab as you perform the tasks below.
 DevOps has a structure (top->down) organization -> project -> repos etc..
 You can [watch this video](https://youtu.be/0ocf7u76WSo) for a full demo from bitbucket.
 Open the video in a new tab OR view a step-by-step [tutorial](https://www.atlassian.com/git/tutorials/learn-git-with-bitbucket-cloud).*